pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * Hiya! (informal)
 * Yo!  (informal)

 # phrases

+# to touch base

+## There's more than one way to skin a cat.
+We can do it any way you like!
+There's more than one way to skin a cat.

+## italian strike
+Do the job but do the job poorly, that's an Italian strike.

 ## no holds barred
 The fight was really bad!
 It was no holds barred.